johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

-  "Amiga Demo" by the legendary [Jim Sachs](https://amiga.lychesis.net/artist/JimSachs.html) displayed in WinUAE with C= 1084S CRT emulation in correct NTSC aspect ratio.<br> (Click on the image for an enlarged version to appreciate the details)
+  "Amiga Demo" by the legendary [Jim Sachs](https://amiga.lychesis.net/artist/JimSachs.html) displayed in WinUAE with Commodore 1084S CRT emulation in correct NTSC aspect ratio.<br> (Click on the image for an enlarged version to appreciate the details)

 {{< /figure >}}